PX4/PX4-user_guide/en/telemetry/crsf_telemetry.md

 CRSF is a telemetry protocol that can be used for both RC control and to get telemetry information from the vehicle/flight controller on a compatible RC transmitter.

-The protocol was developed by [Team BlackSheep](https://www.team-blacksheep.com/) for their Crossfire RC system, but is also used by ExpressLRS (ELRS) RC systems.
+The protocol was developed by [Team BlackSheep](https://www.team-blacksheep.com/) for their Crossfire RC system, but is also used by [ExpressLRS (ELRS)](https://www.expresslrs.org/) RC systems.
 It is a bidirectional protocol that only needs a single UART for communicating both RC and telemetry.

-The [supported telemetry is listed here](#telemetry-messages), and includes: flight mode, battery level, GPS data RC signal strength, speed, altitude, and so on.
+The [supported telemetry messages are listed here](#telemetry-messages), and include: flight mode, battery level, GPS data RC signal strength, speed, altitude, and so on.

 :::note
 If you don't need telemetry you can connect a TBS Crossfire to the `RCIN` port and configure the receiver to use S.BUS.
-Crossfire radio systems can also be used as [Telemetry Radios](/telemetry/README.md).
+Crossfire radio systems can also be used as [Telemetry Radios](../telemetry/README.md).
 :::

 :::warning